Jonarzz/jonarzz.github.io/_posts/2019-12-29-OOP-external-api.md

 Most of the requirements are not fully confirmed, so we'll need to assume a few things for now:
 1. `${this.is.our.placeholder.format}`
 2. `this.is.our.placeholder.format = This is our dictionary format`
-3. from `template` filename, `eng` and `pol` dictionary names, we will create `template-eng` and `template-pol` translated files
+3. from `template/template1.html` filename, `eng.properties` and `pol.properties` dictionaries in `dictionary`
+base directory we will create `output/template1-eng.html` and `output/template1-pol.html` translated files etc.

-To successfully generate the translation files, we will need a template file with placeholders defined above and translation dictionaries in the format defined above for each language.
+To successfully generate the translation files, we will need translation dictionaries in the format defined above and template files with placeholders defined above.

+Let's take such file structure:
+- dictionary
+  - eng.properties
+  - pol.properties
+- output
+- template
+  - template1.html
+  - template2.html
+  - template3.html

 Our application will be run like so:
 ```
-./i18n.sh [template file path] [translation dictionaries paths]
+./i18n.sh [translation dictionaries path] [output path] [template files paths...]
 ```
 where `i18n.sh` would be just `java -jar i18n-example-1.0.0.jar "$@"` - we run our jar file with the arguments passed to the script.
 ```
-./i18n.sh template eng pol
+./i18n.sh dictionary output template/template1.html template/template2.html template/template3.html
 ```
+The client might want to use just the `template` directory as the parameter for the recursive scan in the future, so let's keep that in mind, especially that it seems natural, yet we will start like so for practice.

 ### Prepare for the future
 We will write quite a few tests and they will all have a few things in common.
 If any of the requirements changes, we wouldn't like to